Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 * Python 2.7, 3.6 or later - [Install Python][python]

 ### Authenticate the client

 Interaction with Schema Registry starts with an instance of SchemaRegistryClient class.
-The client constructor takes the fully qualified namespace and an Azure Active Directory credential.
+The client constructor takes the fully qualified namespace and an Azure Active Directory credential:

-- The fully qualified namespace of the Schema Registry instance should follow the format: `<yournamespace>.servicebus.windows.net`.
+* The fully qualified namespace of the Schema Registry instance should follow the format: `<yournamespace>.servicebus.windows.net`.

-- An AAD credential that implements the [TokenCredential][token_credential_interface] protocol is needed.
+* An AAD credential that implements the [TokenCredential][token_credential_interface] protocol should be passed to the constructor.
 There are implementations of the `TokenCredential` protocol available in the
 [azure-identity package][pypi_azure_identity].
 To use the credential types provided by `azure-identity`, please install the Azure Identity client library for Python with [pip][pip]:

 ```Bash
 pip install azure-identity
 ```

-- Additionally, to use the async API supported on Python 3.6+, you must first install an async transport, such as [`aiohttp`](https://pypi.org/project/aiohttp/):
+* Additionally, to use the async API supported on Python 3.6+, you must first install an async transport, such as [`aiohttp`](https://pypi.org/project/aiohttp/):

 ```Bash
 pip install aiohttp